hebecked/Weather-log/README.md

 # Weather-log
-A python programm to LOG and display weather data from a WH2080 Weather station (e.g. Conrad etc.)
+A python program to LOG and display weather data from a WH2080 Weather station (e.g. Conrad etc.) in periodic intervals.
+For the lower level device handling a library by Jim Easterbrook is used.
+The program is written by Dustin Hebecker

 dependencies: